 A prisoner on parole is still serving their prison sentence, even though they are living in the community.
 After they have served their prison sentence, they are no longer supervised by the Adult Parole Board.

 What we do

 We review and monitor the progress of offenders on supervision orders.
-We can review alleged breaches of conditions, and recommend that the Secretary of the Department of Justice and Regulation:
+We can review alleged breaches of conditions, and recommend that the Secretary of the Department of Justice and Community Safety: